pmcau/AustralianElectorates/README.md

 > Visvalingam simplification iteratively removes the least important point from a polyline.
 The importance of points is measured using a metric based on the geometry of the triangle formed by each non-endpoint vertex and the two neighboring vertices

 The level of simplification is represented as a percent number.
-20, 10 and 5. representing 20%, 10% and 5%.
+20, 10, 5, and 1. representing 20%, 10%, 5%, and 1%.
 The smaller the number the smaller the file, but with the loss of some accuracy.

 ## Copyright

 The code in this repository is licensed under MIT.

-The content that is rendered is sourced from the [Australian Electoral Commission (AEC)](https://www.aec.gov.au/).
-See the [AEC Copyright](https://www.aec.gov.au/footer/Copyright.htm) for more information on data usage.
+The content that is rendered (all files under [/Data/](/Data/)) is sourced from the [Australian Electoral Commission (AEC)](https://www.aec.gov.au/) and remains under the [AEC Copyright](https://www.aec.gov.au/footer/Copyright.htm).

 ## Re-Generating the data

 Some tools are required for GIS operations.

 ### ogr2ogr

 Part of [Geospatial Data Abstraction Library (GDAL)](https://www.gdal.org/)

  * Download https://trac.osgeo.org/gdal/wiki/DownloadingGdalBinaries

 ### MapShaper